romabiker/6_password_strength/README.md

 # Password Strength Calculator

-Calculates password strength from length, availability of different mixins such as nums, letters, lowercase, uppercase, specials
+Calculates the password strength of the 10-point scale based on length, availability of different mixins such as nums, letters, lowercase, uppercase, specials and prints the result to the console.

 ## Code Example

 ```
-$ python3 password_strength.py @165Ta8Lg%^
+$ python3 password_strength.py
+Enter password to check its strength:
+Password:
-password_strength is 10
+password_strength is 8

 ```